Study of John Cage 4'33"

 ■ Impression of 4’33”

-If you ask me, I could hear the noise in my room.
+Upon reflection, I even heard the ambient noise in my room.

 ■ Discovered features